 What can you do with Russian?

 The excitement about the Russian language and culture found at Bucknell has attracted many of our graduates to live and work in Russia.
 The jobs are plentiful and offer the opportunity to do well and do good at the same time.
-Other Bucknell Russian majors have continued in law school, graduate school, and worked in government and business--one is even practicing medicine on Long Island.
-If you are interested in seeing the world while you work, a double major in Russian and international Relations prepares you for a job in an international company, law school, graduate school in politicsl science, economics, business, internatinal relations, Russian language and literature and a double major in Russian and biology prepares you for medical school.
+Other Bucknell Russian Studies majors have continued in law school, graduate school, and worked in government and business--one is even practicing medicine on Long Island.
+If you are interested in seeing the world while you work, a double major in Russian Studies and International Relations prepares you for a job in an international company, law school, graduate school in political science, economics, business, international relations, Russian language and literature and a double major in Russian Studies and biology prepares you for medical school.